Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationWomen.
 A significant historical year for this entry is 1939.

 Location.
 33° 12.77′ N, 97° 8.976′ W. Marker is in Denton, Texas, in Denton County.
-Marker is on West Mulberry Street east of Avenue C, on the left when traveling east.
+It is on West Mulberry Street east of Avenue C, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Denton TX 76201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Masters Hall (about 300 feet away, measured in a direct line); Library Building (about 400 feet away); Orchestra and Music Halls (about 500 feet away); Administration Building (about 600 feet away); First University Building (about 700 feet away); Historical Building (approx. 0.2 miles away); Evers House (approx. 0.4 miles away); The Geezles (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Masters Hall (about 300 feet away, measured in a direct line); Library Building (about 400 feet away); Orchestra and Music Halls (about 500 feet away); Administration Building (about 600 feet away); First University Building (about 700 feet away); Historical Building (approx. 0.2 miles away); Evers House (approx. 0.4 miles away); The Geezles (approx. 0.4 miles away).
 Touch for a list and map of all markers in Denton.

 Terrill Hall Marker image.
 Click for full size.

-Photographed By Morgan Petermann, June 24, 2024
+Photographed by Morgan Petermann, June 24, 2024

 2. Terrill Hall Marker